alangrainger/obsidian-yaml-comments/README.md

-# Obsidian plugin boilerplate
+# Obsidian - Keep YAML comments

-This is my standard base for building a new plugin.
+This will make Obisidan keep your YAML comments.

 ## How to install

 1. Install the BRAT plugin from the Community Plugins.
 2. Open the Settings page for BRAT.
 3. Click "Add Beta Plugin".
-4. Paste in this address: `https://github.com/alangrainger/...`
+4. Paste in this address: `https://github.com/alangrainger/obsidian-yaml-comments`
 5. Click "Add Plugin".